oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

 These attackers conform to the attacker model that was used in formal analysis efforts for OAuth [@arXiv.1601.01229].
-Previous attacks on OAuth have shown that OAuth deployments should protect against an even strong attacker model that is described as follows:
+Previous attacks on OAuth have shown that OAuth deployments should protect against an even stronger attacker model that is described as follows:

   * (A3) Attackers that can read, but not modify, the contents of the authorization response (i.e., the authorization response can leak